Earn high-yield returns investing in real estate loans

 Sea Cliff, N.Y., overlooking Long Island Sound, sits in the midst of Great Gatsby country.
 The towering Victorian next door might very well be on the National Register of Historic Places.
 That said, not every home in the village’s square mile is imbued with Jazz Age splendor.

 Such was the case of 9 Winding Way.
-This unoccupied, single-family house needed $300,000 worth of restoration work.
-The borrower came to Sharestates, which implemented its proprietary 34-point underwriting review.
-The project was such an obvious winner that Sharestates initially funded the project on its own account.
+This unoccupied, single-family house needed $308k worth of restoration work.
+The borrower came to Sharestates seeking a $300k loan with an initial loan amount of $60k plus a $240k escrow holdback.
+After implementing its proprietary 34-point underwriting review, the project was such an obvious winner that Sharestates initially funded the project on its own account.
 After closing, the note was offered to our accredited investors on our platform, and it sold out immediately.

 In the meantime, construction began, transforming this once-neglected property into a home for a growing young family.
 The new owners practically have a brand new home with a fully renovated kitchen, bathroom, bedrooms, roof, and more.

 Paterson, New Jersey might not be as famous as New York City and San Francisco, but with more than 17,000 people per square mile, it’s almost as densely populated.
 Roughly 160,000 people call it home, and living there is becoming more desirable.

 One of Paterson’s leading real estate developers came to Sharestates with a vision: a 10-story, 200-unit mixed-use complex sandwiched between Hamilton Avenue and Fair Street in the city’s Wrigley Park neighborhood.
 The project is almost complete.

 “Vision” is absolutely the right word for a plan to increase a property’s value by a factor of six.
 Sharestates arranged a one-year, $4.6 million bridge loan, which helped the developer’s firm get the ground broken while they arranged a longer-term construction loan.